manju4ever/tiny-image-editor/README.md

-## React Webpack Starter
+## Tiny Image Editor
-### For those who want to have full control over the webpack configuration and feel awesome.
+### A react component which utlizes react-dropzone, react-image-crop and react-dropzone

 * Do `npm install --global npx` as the npm scripts needs them.